Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ![ZIP File](../images/net_analysis_tcpdump_sbt/pcap5_zip.png)

-The information shows source socket as _`192.168.56.111.3016`_ which is of the format _`IP.Port`_.
+The information shows the source socket as _`192.168.56.111.3016`_ which is of the format _`IP.Port`_.
 Since _`192.168.56.111`_ is the IP address of the server, `3016` is the port on which the _.zip_ file is served.

 ### Timestamp

-We need to find the timestamp when the packet with TCP Checksum value of 53203 was captured.
+We need to find the timestamp when the packet with a TCP Checksum value of 53203 was captured.

 Checksum is a field in the TCP header.
 The checksum is `2 bytes long` and starts at the `17th byte` of the TCP header.
 Hence, the index of the checksum field in the TCP header will be `16` since we start counting at 0.

 However, unlike _`ip[8]`_ which we used previously in PCAP 4 challenge, we cannot simply use _`tcp[16]`_ as by default it will only read `1 byte` at index 16.
-Since checksum is 2 bytes long, we need to clarify that we are reading 2 bytes at index 16, which can be done with the syntax _`tcp[16:2]`_.
-Hence, I wrote the following command to filter the packet with checksum value of 53203:
+Since the checksum is 2 bytes long, we need to clarify that we are reading 2 bytes at index 16, which can be done with the syntax _`tcp[16:2]`_.
+Hence, I wrote the following command to filter the packet with a checksum value of 53203:

 ```
 tcpdump -r SBT-PCAP5.pcap "tcp[16:2] == 53203"